subratkishoredutta/IAP/README.md

 ├── assets/
 │   └── flowchart.jpg
 ├── results/
-|   ├──data
+|   ├──data #contains the per sample attack details
-|   ├──temp
+|   ├──temp #contains the original version of the image at the local level
-|   ├──pur
+|   ├──delta #contains the final perturbed version of the image at the local level
-|   ├──imagetem
+|   ├──imagetem #contains the original unperturbed sample
-|   ├──delta
+|   └──pur #contains the final adversarial sample
 ├── README.md
 ├── LICENSE
 └── requirements.txt
 ```
 ### Running IAP

-To run the attack, using the default hyperparameters mentioned in the paper, run:
+To run the attack, using the default hyperparameters reported in the paper, run:

 ```
 python src/IAP.py